blake-wilson/chriswellswood.github.io/src/content/drafts/code/elm/2017_01_07_elm_website.md

 I've been playing around with Elm for a while, and I'm starting to get relatively comfortable with it, but it has taken me much longer than expected to superficially recreate the site I made in 15 mins with GitHub Pages and Markdown!
 However, it is now a really flexible little platform and I've learned a lot about Elm, Javascript and HTML along the way.

-The main purpose of this website is to host my blog, sharing things that I've made and other interesting stuff I've found.
-As the content will be static site, traditionally this type of site would be constructed from a bunch of separate HTML documents i.e one for home, one for each post etc.
+The main purpose of this website is to host my blog, as well as sharing things that I've made and other interesting stuff I've found.
+As the content will mainly be static, traditionally this type of site would be constructed from a bunch of separate HTML documents i.e one for home, one for each post etc.

-Usually Elm is used to make one page webapps, where content is dynamically added to the page.
-It wasn't particularly obvious to me how I should implement this type of site using the [Elm Architecture](https://guide.elm-lang.org/architecture/).
+Usually Elm is used to make one page webapps, where content is dynamically added to the page, so it wasn't particularly obvious to me how I should implement this type of site using the [Elm Architecture](https://guide.elm-lang.org/architecture/).
 There were two main difficulties I came across while making the site:

 1. **How you would provide a link to a particular article when there's only a single HTML page?**
 2. After dynamically changing the website, how do you deal with running external Javascript libraries in response to these changes?